Vann-Man/SST-Virtual-Booth/README.md

 Filter Setup Instructions
 =========================================

-This document provides instructions to set up a virtual environment and install the necessary dependencies for the Sunglasses Thingamajig project.

 1. Create a Virtual Environment
 -------------------------------
 Navigate to your project directory and run the following command to create a virtual environment: